gabriel-ortiz/WMSSearch/README.md

-        scoped_search_title     : [string, optional] This is the title of your scoped searchbox scoped_search_desc      : [string, optional] Description that adds additional contextual information to the scoped searchbox scoped_search_scoping   : [string, search paramater, REQUIRED] !important - this is the paramater that will prepend the user's     search scoped_search_location  : [string, search paramater] ID location of the collection you are targeting scoped_search_format    : [string, search paramater] Attribute type for searching. ie. keyword, title, author, etc. the             resulting search query will be prepended with that attribute search type. scoped_search_boolean   : [string, search paramater] Standard boolean (AND, NOT, OR) },
+        scoped_search_title     : [string, optional] This is the title of your scoped searchbox scoped_search_desc      : [string, optional] Description that adds additional contextual information to the scoped searchbox scoped_search_scoping   : [string, search paramater, REQUIRED] !important - this is the paramater that will prepend the user's     search scoped_search_collection  : [string, search paramater] ID location of the collection you are targeting scoped_search_format    : [string, search paramater] Attribute type for searching. ie. keyword, title, author, etc. the             resulting search query will be prepended with that attribute search type. scoped_search_boolean   : [string, search paramater] Standard boolean (AND, NOT, OR) },